fieldtrip/website/faq/how_can_i_fine-tune_my_bem_volume_conduction_model.md

 The MATLAB image processing toolbox includes a number of morphological operations that are very useful for manipulating binary segmentations.
 Some of the most common operators are imfill, imdilate, bwlabeln, etc.

-In particular imdilate can be used to augment the volume of a closed surface (e.g. the inner skull) in order to render the other surrounding tissues (e.g. the outer skull).
+In particular imdilate can be used to augment the volume of a closed surface (e.g., the inner skull) in order to render the other surrounding tissues (e.g., the outer skull).
 An example is shown below:

 {% include image src="/assets/img/faq/how_can_i_fine-tune_my_bem_volume_conduction_model/wiki12.png" width="300" %}